 4. Re-define meditation with these 9 words

-Do you sometimes find yourself getting caught in your desires and worries?
-Have you seen when they over power us, we end up losing ourselves to them?
-We start carrying them on our head and in our head with no apparent solution.
-Says Sri Sri Ravi Shankar, “There is no problem if you have your desires, but don’t let the desires have you.
-Meditation happens with the attitude ‘I want nothing, I do nothing, I am nothing’”.
+Do you sometimes find yourself getting caught up in a cycle of desires and worries?
+Have you noticed when they overpower us; we end up losing ourselves to them?
+Eventually, we start carrying them in our head and make ourselves heavy in the process.
+Says Gurudev Sri Sri Ravi Shankar, “There is no problem if you have desires, but don’t let the desires have you.
+Meditation happens with the attitude ‘I want nothing, I do nothing, I am nothing”.